w-kuipers/python-project-minify/README.md

     ## Wildcard ignore folder
     */folder

+    ## If for some reason it's necessary to keep the .ppmignore file in the destination folder
+    PRESERVE_PPMIGNORE

 ## Support

 If you found a problem with the software, please [create an issue](https://github.com/w-kuipers/python-project-minify/issues) on GitHub.